-The purpose of our graduate program is to contribute to training the next generation of scholars in political science through our PhD.
-The large and intellectually diverse faculty who are members of the Graduate Faculty of Political Science offer students the opportunities to train in all the major fields of political science (American Politics, Comparative Politics, International Relations, Political Theory, and Public Policy) using all the major research approaches (quantitative and qualitative) that characterize the discipline today.
+The purpose of our graduate program is to contribute to training the next generation of scholars in political science.
+The large and intellectually diverse faculty who are members of the Graduate Faculty of Political Science provide opportunities to train in all the major fields of political science (American Politics, Comparative Politics, International Relations, Political Theory, and Public Policy) using all major research approaches (quantitative and qualitative) that characterize the discipline today.

 A consortium agreement allows BU students to take courses for credit at Boston College, Brandeis University, and Tufts University.
 Informal but lively networks link political scientists in the numerous schools in Boston and Cambridge, including Harvard and MIT, as well as the members of the consortium.
 Graduate students are active members of these networks.